WBP SI Syllabus 2026 – Complete PDF Download

 Arithmetic (Quantitative Aptitude)

-• Number System, Simplification, Decimals and Fractions
+• Number System, Simplification, Decimals, and Fractions

 • Percentage, Ratio and Proportion, Profit and Loss